.

 With zero net carbs, this Oat Fiber replaces the starch that would be in traditional flour.
 It adds volume to the dough as well as a wonderful toasty aroma during baking.
 However, be careful not to confuse it with Oat Flour which is made with whole oats and is very high in carbs.
 Oat Fiber is made from the indigestible husks of oats.
 Another thing to watch out for is the nutrition label.
 While the Anthony’s brand of Organic Oat Fiber I use is completely made of fiber, some that I’ve seen online are not so please check the label before purchasing.

 When measuring the oat fiber, be careful because this ingredient is extremely light.
 It’s easy to kick up a cloud of dusty oat fiber so please be gentle.
 Also, for accurate measuring, a scale is best.
 However, if you are just out of options and you absolutely must measure by volume, use PACKED tablespoons instead of the usual sift, scoop, and level method.
-It’s the most consistent method that I’ve found (though still, not perfect).
+It’s the most consistent method that I’ve found (though still not perfect).

 slices of vegan keto bread